kiwiirc/plugin-fileuploader/README.md

 ```

 ## Database configuration
 File uploads are logged into a database.
-Currently the supported databases are sqlite and mysql.
+Currently the supported databases are sqlite3 and mysql.

-* `DATABASE_TYPE` can either by `sqlite` or `mysql`.
-The default is `sqlite`.
+* `Database.Type` can either be `sqlite3` or `mysql`.
+The default is `sqlite3`.
-* `DATABASE_PATH` is the path to your database file for sqlite.
+* `Database.Path` is the path to your database file for sqlite3.
 For mysql it is a DSN in the format `user:password@tcp(127.0.0.1:3306)/database`.
+See: https://github.com/go-sql-driver/mysql#dsn-data-source-name

 ## License